DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 **File Description**

-* LSTM_approach.ipynb - jupyter notebook in which the whole solution is made
+* LSTM_approach.ipynb - Jupiter notebook in which LSTM solution is made
-* LSTM_approach.r - the same solution made in R with extraction of the fragment responsible for learning LSTM network.
+* LSTM_approach.r - the same solution made in R with the extraction of the fragment responsible for learning LSTM network.
-* yahoo_notebook.Rmd - R notebook with Linear Regressin, Random Forests, Gradient Boosted Machine, ESD and ARIMA models.
+* yahoo_notebook.Rmd - R notebook that contains statistcal methods, One-class SVM and ESD methods for time series anomaly detection.
-* yahoo_notebook.html - knited R notebook with model and tests evaluation results.
+* yahoo_notebook.html - knited R notebook with evaludated results.

 ## The Aim of The Project
-The main goal is to detect anomalies in time series dataset.
-As the dataset we decied to choose data shared by Yahoo called *'A Benchmark Dataset for Time Series Anomaly Detection'*, which is the real traffic data from Yahoo servers.
+The main goal is to detect anomalies in the time series dataset.
+As the dataset, we decided to choose data shared by Yahoo called *'A Benchmark Dataset for Time Series Anomaly Detection'*, which is the real traffic data from Yahoo servers.

-The data can be accessed from this url:
+The data can be accessed from this URL:
 [Yahoo dataset](https://yahooresearch.tumblr.com/post/114590420346/a-benchmark-dataset-for-time-series-anomaly?fbclid=IwAR31SaUo48kFzUCeYPFDfVGRKyqYPW3vmY0XDuci7uIYM-XrrW86QXGerrY)

 ## Our Approach
-To detect anomalies we are going to create some models whihch will be learned on the dataset which doesn't consist any anomalies.
-Than we will make predictions on the dataset which consists also the data with anomaly.
-Assuming that our models will work properly, predictions which values are much different than real values will be treated as anomalies.
+To detect anomalies we are going to create some models which will be learned on the dataset which doesn't consist of any anomalies.
+Then we will make predictions on the dataset which consists also the data with the anomaly.
+Assuming that our models will work properly, predictions in which values are much different than real values will be treated as anomalies.

-In our project we would like to compare classical approaches of modeling with more modern one.
-The first group of sollutions will be based on transforming dataset into its vector representation of time series (for example - values history for certain period with its eventual aggregation in smaller sub-windows in different variants) and then use one of classical alghoritms like linear regression, random forest classifier etc. to create the model.
-In the second approach we will use LSTM neural network which will work only on historical values from the time series.
+In our project, we would like to compare classical approaches to modeling with a more modern one.
+The first group of solutions will be based on transforming dataset into its vector representation of time series (for example - values history for certain period with its eventual aggregation in smaller sub-windows in different variants) and then use one of the classical algorithms like linear regression, random forest classifier, etc. to create the model.
+In the second approach, we will use the LSTM neural network which will work only on historical values from the time series.

-Eventually, we will also try to find anomalies with ARIMA and ESD models.
-This models are mostly used for forecasting, but their application can be extended to anomaly detection.
+Eventually, we will also try to find anomalies with ESD models.
+This model is mostly used for forecasting, but their application can be extended to anomaly detection.

 ## Dataset
 This dataset is provided as part of the Yahoo!
 Webscope program, to be used for approved non-commercial research purposes by recipients who have signed a Data Sharing Agreement with Yahoo!
 Dataset contains real and synthetic time-series with labeled anomalies.
-Timestamps are replaced by integers with the increment of 1, where each data-point represents 1 hour worth of data.
+Timestamps are replaced by integers with an increment of 1, where each data-point represents 1 hour worth of data.
 The anomalies are marked by humans and therefore may not be consistent.

 **The dataset fields are:**
 * *timestamp*
 * *value*
 * *is_anomaly*